 As designers, there is always the question of what prototyping tools you should use for your project.
-There is lots of software out there for tasks like wireframing (see our top wireframing tools), prototyping and building complex interactions; however very few tools are capable of handling all of these.
+There is lots of software out there for tasks like wireframing (see our top wireframing tools and excellent website builders), prototyping and building complex interactions; however very few tools are capable of handling all of these.
 Framer is one tool that has all these functions and greatly speeds up the process of creating tiny animations and interactions.

 Testing is a core part of the the prototype building process and while Framer X is great at creating interactive prototypes it needs help to see how good its creations are.
-Also check out our user testing post for some of the best tools to complement Framer and help build real-world prototypes.
+Check out our user testing post for some of the best tools to complement Framer and help build real-world prototypes, and make sure you're using the best web hosting service for you.

 How to create an app with Framer X

-To fully appreciate the power of Framer X we’re going to create a real-life project: a simple cooking recipe application with some content and media.
+To fully appreciate the power of Framer X we’re going to create a real-life project: a simple cooking recipe application with some content and media (assets that are backed up in reliable cloud storage).
 The first thing to build is the homepage.
 We shall keep things simple with the following elements:

 - Standard search bar to find recipes